HaoguangYang/rallycar/README.md

 ## Operating Procedure

 1. Connect the electronics battery (Li-ion) to the upper deck plug.
 The upper deck electronics should receive power now and you will be able to hear the LiDAR spinning up.
-Press the first button on the Nvidia board to power up the computer.
-You should see a white light lit up on the small circuit board at the front of the car when the system is ready.
+Press the `POWER BTN` button on the Nvidia board to power up the computer (fourth button starting from the corner).
+You should see a white light lit up on the IMU circuit board at the front of the car when the system is ready.

-2. The cars automatically connect to the ROSLab WiFi that the instructor sets up.
+2. The cars automatically connect to the `ROSLab` WiFi that the instructor sets up.
 To remotely connect to your car, you need to be on the same WiFi.
 Log into your car with user name `nvidia`:
     ```sh
     ssh nvidia@car-X.local
     ```